Taaaaab/wheres-waldo-project/README.md

 # wheres-waldo-project
-Where's Waldo game using Firebase.
-Users are timed to find 3 characters from "The Simpsons".
+Where's Waldo game created with Firebase.
+Users are timed to find 3 characters from "The Simpsons" wallpaper.
+Locations are stored in Firebase and feedback is provided when characters are found.